 Domestic Violence / Orders of Protection

 If you are living in fear or being intimidated by someone close to you, the law is on your side.
 Depending on the circumstances, you may be able to obtain an order of protection against the person who is harassing you.
 If you are in an abusive (abuse can be physical, verbal or emotional) relationship you should seek an emergency order of protection as soon as possible to help stop the abusive cycle.
-A skilled Chicago divorce attorney at the Chicago family law firm The Taradash Group, P.C. will be happy to speak with you about obtaining a protective order due to domestic violence.
-Contact an attorney online, or call (312) 775-1020 to set up an appointment today.What Is an Order of Protection?
+A skilled Chicago divorce attorney at the Chicago family law firm Taradash Given, P.C. will be happy to speak with you about obtaining a protective order due to domestic violence.
+Contact an attorney online, or call (312) 775-1020 to set up an appointment today.What is an Order of Protection?

 An order of protection in Illinois is a type of restraining order.
 Most commonly an order of protection requires the person against whom the order is issued to stay a certain distance away from the person seeking the order.
 If the subject of the order violates it, the person who obtained it can use the justice system to enforce the order.

 There are other functions of an order of protection, including: